SitaoZ/promoterExtract/README.md

 # Overview

 The promoterExtract is python package for bioinformatics.
+The packages contains two subcommands.
+The create subcommand is used for creating database and extract subcomand is used for extracting promoter sequence.
 Argument -l means the length of promoter, int type.
 Argument -u utr5 after TSS, int type.
 Argument -f reference genome fasta of a specific organism.